This blog post is all about the Kandy to Ella train in Sri Lanka.

 If you see a free seat I’d advise you to take it, and don’t worry about what side it’s on.
 We sat on the left hand side for the entire journey and had incredible views.

-We managed to secure seats in the Second Class Unreserved carriage all the way from Kandy and found the journey very comfortable and spacious.
 Naturally your comfort level will depend on how much you are willing to spend, and if you are able to secure seats and space for your luggage.

-12. Preparation is key
+12. Preparation is Key

 Fail to prepare, prepare to fail.
 Although there are regular food and drink sellers coming through the train, I would recommend purchasing some water and snacks before you arrive at the station – don’t forget, the journey is seven hours long!